Naas Q3 2024 Recap: Strategic Shifts And Tech Innovations For Growth

-(MENAFN- ACN NewsWire) NaaS Q3 2024 Recap: Strategic Shifts and Tech Innovations for Growth
+(MENAFN- JCN NewsWire) NaaS Q3 2024 Recap: Strategic Shifts and Tech Innovations for Growth

 - NaaS technology Inc. Q3 2024 earnings Call Q&A Summary: